-A soulful singer, exceptional fingerpicking guitarist and eclectic songwriter, EMay is most frequently compared to Tracy Chapman, Joni Mitchell, Alanis Morisette, Edie Brickell, Janis Joplin, and is poised to sit in the upper escalon of female singer-songwriters.
+A soulful singer, exceptional fingerpicking guitarist and eclectic songwriter, EMay is most frequently compared to Alanis Morisette, Grace Potter, Joni Mitchell or Janis Joplin, and is poised to sit in the upper echelon of female singer-songwriters.

-EMay’s songs often venture into the realm of love and loss, with grief and trauma being part of her personal history.
-She explores themes relating to the wildness of nature – both the great outdoors and the vast expanse of wilderness in the human heart.
-She writes about what Aldous Huxley calls human potentiality, singing of our innate ability to overcome great struggle and our indelible connection to the web of life and human.
+EMay’s songs reflect her life.
+She sings of the wildness of nature – both the great outdoors and the vast wilderness in a human heart.
+She writes about human potential, overcoming struggles, and our fragile but indelible connection to the web of life.

 She currently fronts the experimental rock band The Moon My Twin, as well as B&E, an acoustic duo with her sweetheart, YAME yoga music ensemble, and many unique and genre-bending collaborations.
 She has recorded and performed with doom-metal group Black Yo)))ga Meditation Ensemble, Turkish Folk project Kirik Hava, acoustic trio Between Liberties, party rock band The Sectionals and as a session musician.

 EMay has independently released six CDs since 2011.
 She has performed alongside 10,000 Maniacs, Rusted Root, Dar Williams, Loudon Wainwright III, The Black Lilies; at TedX, Stanford University, The Purple Fiddle and many more.
 She has studied with Alanis Morisette, Jorma Kaukonnen, Zoe Jakes, Anne Randolph and loves learning something new from everyone she comes across.